 |Practice, rehearse and memorize the music for the CD release||Figure out how you’re going to have the album mixed, mastered and manufactured|

-Of course, those are just a few of the things that you need to complete to finish an album, and if you’re really interested in learning more about that particular process, we have a great guide and workbook available at adviceformusicians.com.
+If you’re really interested in learning more about the above process, we have a great guide and workbook available at adviceformusicians.com.

 So, once you figure out what your goals are, in this case releasing an album, and what you hope to accomplish in the near future, you can create weekly and daily tasks that keep you and your business moving.
 So the overall goal is the album itself.
 The daily goals may be to finish writing, to record certain instruments, to work on the arrangements, to finish lyrics, to do a photoshoot, etc. You can write songs and develop their arrangements a little bit everyday.
-A weekly task could be updating your fan base about the progress of the project via Facebook, email, your blog, Twitter, etc. So you can see how a big project can be broken down into digestible and more accomplishable tasks and the overall goal no longer seems daunting.
+A weekly task could be updating your fan base about the progress of the project via Facebook, email, your blog, Twitter, etc. So you can see how a big project can be broken down into digestible and more accomplishable tasks and the overall goal no longer seems daunting – especially with the help of the aforementioned OKR software.

 When you’re working on a project or touring, sometimes it can be hard to step out of it to reach out to fans and music business reps, but you have to find a way to maintain any momentum your business has going for it by keeping in touch.
 You cannot just focus on the creative process (as much as we would like to).
 When you’re plugged in to a project and really dedicated to creating it, it can be hard to pull yourself away and do other things, but it’s important to find a balance and make time for other tasks.